SUNSET

 Architectural Gardens

-BY THAD ORR AND MIKE LUCAS
+BY THAD ORR & MIKE LUCAS

 Each project in Architectural Gardens includes a design narrative that addresses the interconnections between home and land, detailed captions, and a site plan.
 Readers will learn how to implement features such as landscape windows, breeze-catching grasses, cascading concrete waterfalls, and trees with thoughtfully cast shadows to transform their landscape.
 The book also includes a roundup of Lucas & Lucas design director Mike Lucas’s favorite plants— those best suited to different types of properties and for different purposes like drought tolerance or fast growth.